Haufe-Lexware/docker-style-guide/Guidelines/Tags and Version-Info.md

 X.b. container:major.minor-info
 X.d. container:major.minor.build-info
   Meaning: Most likely, there are "base" containers, that can be use in conjunction with other parts, but provide the same base service.
-  Example php:5.6.17-cli (is IDENTICAL to php:5.6.17 and so the default)
+  Example: php:5.6.17-cli (is IDENTICAL to php:5.6.17 and so the default)
   Example: php:5.6.17-apache is an php container installation that provides the apache webserver WITH php
   Example: php:5.6.17-fpm is an php container that can be used with nginx (FPM=FastCGI Process Manager)